martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ## Manage

 Clicking the "Manage" button will open the extension manager window in OSPy.
 All available extensions can be turned on, off, installed from repository, etc...

+A plug-in can include an optional `plugin.json` file containing its name, version, description, author, homepage and license.
+The manager displays this metadata when available.
+Older plug-ins without a manifest remain compatible and OSPy reads their name from `__init__.py`; an invalid manifest is safely ignored.

 ## Install New Plugin